Science Journalism Summer School 2017

 Ben Sykes, MSc Science Communication student, UWE

-Posted on July 26, 2017, in MSc Science Communication, Science journalism, science writing, Students at SCU, Uncategorized and tagged ABSW, Alok Jha, Association of British Science Writers, BBC, Ben Sykes, Clare Gee, Cycling Science, freelance writer, ITV, Max Glaskin, MSc Science Communication, Pallab Ghosh, Science Communication Unit, science correspondant, science writer, UWE Bristol, Wellcome Trust.
+Posted on July 26, 2017, in MSc Science Communication, Science Writing & Journalism and tagged Alok Jha, Association of British Science Writers, BBC, Ben Sykes, Clare Gee, ITV, Max Glaskin, MSc Science Communication, Pallab Ghosh, Science Writer, UWE Bristol, Wellcome Trust.
 Bookmark the permalink.
 Leave a comment.